M-29/Java-Programing/Java 8/Readme.md

 Why Java 8?
 1. Java 8 came to reduce boilerplate code and make java code shorter and more readable using lambda expression.
-2. It become more readable using lambda expression.
+2. It become more readable using lambda expression.<br>
 **Before Java 8**
 ```Java
     Collections.sort(list, new Comparator<Integer>() {